 To celebrate the milestone, the College held a reception at the Center on October 21.
-Students and College administrators joined Board members, freeholders and community partners in celebrating the Center's success over the years.
-The Middlesex County Board of Chosen Freeholders issued a resolution praising the Center that was presented by Deputy Director Ronald Rios, who is also the liaison to the College.
+Students and College administrators joined Board members, freeholders and community partners in celebrating the Center’s success over the years.
+The Middlesex County Board of Chosen Freeholders issued a resolution praising the Center that was presented by Freeholder Ronald Rios, who is the liaison to the College.

 The New Brunswick Center is home to both credit and noncredit classes, serving as a satellite for the College’s main campus in Edison.
 Classes have included regular College credit courses, English as a Second Language classes, as well as developmental courses.
 Over its history, the New Brunswick Center has served more than 30,000 students.